DTS-STN/CDP-Lessons-Learned/Stock Visualization.md

 ## Goals

 - Create a custom-coded data visualization MVP.
-- Emulate a current dashboard of SC Labs metrics that is presented through PowerBI.
+- Emulate a current dashboard of SC Labs Adobe Analytics metrics that is presented through PowerBI.
 - Reinvision this dashboard as a stock visualization for higher user engagement and analytics functionality.
 - Split A/B test the PowerBI dashboard with the Stock Visualization MVP to measure if users show a preference for one versus another.
-- Learn the processes, challenges, opportunities and lessons of creating a custom-coded data visualization.
+- Learn the processes, challenges, opportunities and lessons of creating a custom-coded data visualization for SC Labs.

 ## Milestones